20-Foot-Tall Rocky and Bullwinkle (In Transition)

 Their long run ended on July 22, 2013, when the statue was unexpectedly removed by a crane.
 Fans feared that Rocky and Bullwinkle had been lost forever.

 They were, in fact, being restored by artist Ric Scozzari.
 Rocky and Bullwinkle reappeared, freshly painted, on Oct.
 9, 2014, inside the glass atrium of the Paley Center for Media in Beverly Hills.
 The pair then were moved into West Hollywood City Hall in August 2015.
-Plans are in place to move them to permanent outdoor spot later this year.
+Plans are in place to move them to permanent outdoor spot in 2016.